-Two-factor authentication (opens in new tab), single sign-on, and other tools have made it easier than ever to improve your online security, but strong passwords should still play a key role in keeping your information safe.
-Password hacks are more of a threat than many people assume, and commonly used passwords are far more likely to be compromised (opens in new tab).
+Two-factor authentication, single sign-on, and other tools have made it easier than ever to improve your online security, but strong passwords - alongside password managers - should still play a key role in keeping your information safe.
+Password hacks are more of a threat than many people assume, and commonly used passwords are far more likely to be compromised.

 In this article, we’ll cover effective free tools for testing password strength and verifying the safety of your accounts.
 While improving your passwords can’t completely eliminate the threat of security breaches, it will still go a long way toward making your business more secure.